Masonic bodies

 There are many organisations and orders which form part of the widespread fraternity of Freemasonry, each having its own structure and terminology.
-Collectively these may be referred to as Masonic bodies, Masonic orders, Concordant bodies or appendant bodies of Freemasonry.
+Collectively, these may be referred to as Masonic bodies, Masonic orders, Concordant bodies, or appendant bodies of Freemasonry.

-Differences between Rites or concordant bodies and appendant bodies
+Differences between Rites or Concordant bodies and Appendant bodies

-The terms "Appendant body" and "Rite or Concordant body" in Freemasonry can sometimes be confusing, even for those familiar with Masonic traditions.

-A "Rite" or "concordant body" in Freemasonry is a system that includes various degrees for initiating a newcomer.
-Although not all Rites practice the conferral of all these blue Lodge degrees, they are included within its structure.
-Essentially, a Rite is at the heart of the Masonic journey.
+A "Rite" or "concordant body" in Freemasonry is a system that includes various Masonic degrees, or ceremonies for initiating a newcomer.
+Some Rites include the three blue Lodge degrees (Entered Apprentice, Fellowcraft and Master Mason), others do not (only offering degrees after Master Mason).

-In contrast, an "Appendant body" is an organization that is affiliated with Freemasonry and recognized by the Grand Lodge.
-However, it does not include a system of Blue Lodge degrees or upper/side degrees.
+In contrast, an "Appendant body" is an organization that is affiliated with Freemasonry and recognized by the Grand Lodge, however, members are not necessarily considered Freemasons.
+Appendant bodies do not include a system of Blue Lodge degrees or upper/side degrees.

-Understanding these distinctions helps to deepen the comprehension of the complex world of Freemasonry.
-It's also worth noting that a Rite is sometimes referred to as a "Concordant Body", which means that its ritual is in harmony with the Grand Lodge.